hasanm5583/sep10-freedom-project/prep/content.md

 *  https://gomove.org/en
 *  An app that allows people with CP to do exercises at home.
 *  Catered to individual needs and abilities.
-*  Always individual to set goals such as tying shoelaces or buttoning up a shirt.
+*  Allows individual to set goals such as tying shoelaces or buttoning up a shirt.
 Or going up stairs without a railing.
 *  Therapists work with clients to help set goals and celebrate achievements.